 If you’re a driver who’s older than 25, you know it can spell lower insurance rates than when you first hit the road.
 But until you hit 35, you could still be paying more than older people behind the wheel.
-That’s largely because rates are up to the discretion of individual car insurance providers, who consider even those in their thirties less experienced than those in their forties and beyond.
+This is because insurance companies still see you as an increased risk over those in their forties.

 Car insurance quotes for drivers under 35